JimageJ/ImageJ-Tools/README.md

 I run a connected components analysis to generate a label map of the watersheded nuclei, and then dilate the labelmap on zero pixels only to fill all the space.
 I then multiply this by the orginal threshold image to get a a good segmentation with good enough split objects.
 But this will give incorrect labelling to the 'lost nuclei' present in the image.

 To correct this, I run a connected components on the 'lost nuclei' map, to generate  labels, and add on the max value of the OTHER label map.
 Then I use maximumImage to superimpose these labels on the other label map to get my FINAL label map.

+Timeseries segmentation and ratiometric analysis

+Built upon the nuclear segmentation tool.
+Gives a dialog with segmentation settings, which can be adjusted in real time with a live labelmap preview of frame 1.THe chosen settings will then be applied to the time series and the data for emission ratio calculation etc are output to a resultstable.
+Voxels saturated in the donor or emission (FRET) channels are excluded from analysis.